department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/gulf-war-illness-afghanistan.md

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

-You may be able to get benefits if you served in Afghanistan, you didn't receive a dishonorable discharge, and your chronic illness or other condition meets the requirements listed below.
+You may be able to get VA disability benefits if you served in Afghanistan, you didn't receive a dishonorable discharge, and your chronic illness or other condition meets the requirements listed below.

 **All of these must be true.
 Your chronic illness or other condition:**
 - Started while you were on active duty or after September 19, 2001, **and**